antmicro/topwrap/docs/source/getting_started.md

     - Output_c
 ```

-### Generating verilog
+### Generating Verilog top files

 :::{info}
-Topwrap uses [Amaranth](https://github.com/amaranth-lang/amaranth) for generating verilog top file.
+Topwrap uses [Amaranth](https://github.com/amaranth-lang/amaranth) for generating Verilog top files.
 :::

-To generate top file use `topwrap build` and provide the design.
+To generate the top file, use `topwrap build` and provide the design.

-Ensure you are in the `examples/getting_started_demo` directory and run:
+To do this, ensure you are in the `examples/getting_started_demo` directory and run:

 ```bash
 topwrap build --design {design_name.yaml}
 ```

-Where the `{design_name.yaml}` is the design saved at the end of previous section.
+Where the `{design_name.yaml}` is the design saved at the end of the previous section.
-The generated verilog file can be found in `/build` directory.
+The generated Verilog file can be found in the `/build` directory.

-Notice that you will get warning:
+There will be a warning:

 ```
 WARNING:root:You did not specify part number.
 'None' will be used and thus your implementation may fail.
 ```

-It's because we didn't specify any part with `--part` flag since it's just a dummy example that is not for any specific FPGA chip.
+This is because the  `--part` flag was omitted since it's just a example, and is not for any specific FPGA chip.
-For building your designs we recommend specifying the `--part`.
+For building your designs, we recommend always specifying the `--part` flag.